 At the Museum

-On the first Wednesday of every month kids ages 10-13 years old learn about North Carolina history through discussion, exhibit visits, and a hands on project.
-Visit our calendar to see upcoming History Hunters class offerings.
+From September to June, kids ages 10-13 years old can learn about North Carolina history through discussion, exhibit visits, and a hands on project.
+These classes generally take place on the first Wednesday and Saturday of the month.

 Gallery-themed backpacks are available for parents with children ages 3 to 5.
 The backpacks are filled with activities to help you explore the North Carolina Sports Hall of Fame, The Story of North Carolina, and the history of our state's American Indians.
 Look for the backpack kiosk in the museum lobby or ask at the information desk, and join in the fun with your little ones!